 Hi my name is Sarah and I’m addicted to taking photos of my baby.
 Who knew that as a parent you could think that each and every one of the 200 photos snapped in one month to month photo sitting are cute and different than the previous one.
 “Oh look!
 Now he’s looking over to

 Easter and all it’s cuteness and family time was overshadowed by a yucky, yucky, yucky stomach bug that plagued P-buddy for the better part of 4 days.
 Germs: go away!!!!
-My parents are coming back from FL (yay!) and we are celebrating hubby’s birthday here with them.
+My parents are coming back from FL (yay!) and we are celebrating hubby’s birthday here

 To say that P-buddy loves music in an understatement.
 He is OBSESSED with music.

 Every week our little family heads to music class together.
 It is a special music class for children 0-5 that uses Music Together songs.
 We sing songs, play musical instruments, and explore all kinds of rhythms.
 It’s hard to explain to